Lasting Powers Of Attorney

 Your attorneys can decide on your:

 At Moneybox Wills and Trusts, we make the process of creating your Health and Welfare LPA simple and stress-free.
-We help you choose suitable attorneys, explain their responsibilities under the Mental Capacity Act 2005, and ensure your documents are properly registered with the Office of the Public Guardian (OPG).
+We help you choose suitable attorneys, explain their responsibilities and ensure your documents are properly registered with the Office of the Public Guardian (OPG).

 Book your free initial consultation today to make sure your future care and medical decisions stay in the hands of those you trust most.